We follow the Letters and Sounds Phonic Programme. Children are assessed and then grouped homogenously according to reading ability.

 Children are taught:

-Most days there is a 20-30 minute guided reading session from year one to year six.
+Most days there is a 20-30 minute Whole Class Reading session (WCR) from year one to year six.
 This is when much of the structured teaching of reading takes place.
 In EYFS reading is taught on a 1:1 basis and as the year progresses small group reading begins to take place to prepare pupils for KS1.

 AR is a program used to motivate pupils to increase their reading & vocabulary comprehension and guide them to independent reading.
 AR is a very popular reading program; used in nearly 60,000 schools.
 There is a proven link between strong reading skills and academic success – great readers make great pupils!
 This compliments the school’s goal of having each Manor pupil read independently at least 20-30 minutes per day at home.

 With the AR Online web-based program, our pupils are no longer limited to read only the books in our library to participate.
 Pupils not only have access to over 1,000 books available through our school library, but the public library, home library & book store as well.
 You may check for AR test availability at AR Book Find.

 All children Reception– Year 6 will take home (each day) a reading book and a reading record book.
 Nursery children will take home story sacks and picture books to share with their parents and are encouraged to listen to stories.

 In EYFS and Year 1 pupils will be allocated a reading book that closely matches their phonics learning and ability.
 These books will be changed by a member of school staff at least once a week.
 We ask that parents listen to their child read at least 5 times a week and record this in their Reading Record book.

 In year 2 upwards, when children have progressed from phonics and are on the Accelerated Reader system (more information regarding AR can be found below), pupils will take home books from the school library.
 Again, the expectation is that pupils read at least 5 times a week and each time they read a note from parents is recorded in the Reading Record book.